valory-xyz/autonolas-registries/README.md

 npx hardhat test
 ```

-## Deployment
-The deployment of contracts to the test- and main-net is split into step-by-step series of scripts for more control and checkpoint convenience.
-The description of deployment procedure can be found here: [deployment](https://github.com/valory-xyz/autonolas-registries/blob/main/scripts/deployment).

-The finalized contract ABIs for deployment and their number of optimization passes are located here: [ABIs](https://github.com/valory-xyz/autonolas-registries/blob/main/abis).

-### Audits
-The audit is provided as development matures.
-The latest audit report can be found here: [audits](https://github.com/valory-xyz/autonolas-registries/blob/main/audits).

 ### Linters
 - [`ESLint`](https://eslint.org) is used for JS code.
 - [`solhint`](https://github.com/protofire/solhint) is used for Solidity linting.